TheFlyingPiano99/WaveFunctionSimPython/README.md

 - Enter the cloned folder by `cd WaveFunctionSimPython`
 - Create a Python virtual environment for this application using `python -m venv .venv`
 - Activate the environment by running one of the `activate.*` scripts under the Scripts folder in the newly created `.venv` folder.
 (To deactivate later, use the `deactivate` command)
-- While the virtual environment is active (this can be seen), upgrade pip: `python -m pip install --upgrade pip`
+- While the virtual environment is active (This can be seen from the presence of the `(.venv)` label at the beginning of the prompt.), upgrade pip: `python -m pip install --upgrade pip`
 - Install the required packages by typing: `python -m pip install -r requirements.txt` This might take a while.
 - After everything is installed, run the application by: `python wavefunctionsim.py`